wso2-extensions/identity-outbound-auth-github/docs/README.md

    <img src="images/Github_Sign_In.png" alt="Github sign in" width="250"/>

-   > **NOTE** If you have not setup public profile information in your Github account, the claim details will appear as `null`.

    In case you have already signed in to Github, you will be requsted to authorize access to Travelocity.

    <img src="images/Authorize_Travelocity.png" alt="Authorize travelocity" width="300"/>